Prometheus-X-association/dataspace-connector/docs/GETTING_STARTED.md

-    "credentials": [], // The credentials created through the connector "registrationUri": "", // Participant API URL where users can be registered "expressLimitSize": "" // Express limit body size, only kb, mb and gb accepted, example: 20mb, 200kb, 2gb "serviceChainAdapter": // true or false
+    "credentials": [], // The credentials created through the connector "registrationUri": "", // Participant API URL where users can be registered "expressLimitSize": "" // Express limit body size, only kb, mb and gb accepted, example: 20mb, 200kb, 2gb "serviceChainAdapter": // true or false -> defaults to false if not set }
-}
 ```